 Church Services in St Andrew's URC, Reading

-Sun 1st 11.00 am Morning Worship Mr Robert Lewis
+Sun 16th 11.00am Morning Service Mr Robert Lewis

-Our Inter-cultural church shared FOOD - MUSIC and DANCE from just some of the nations of our Church family and raised over £235 which will go to charities in Kenya and Cameroon.
+Our Inter-cultural church will again share FOOD - MUSIC and DANCE from just some of the nations of our Church family.

 This time it was in aid of our New Kitchen Fund and here are some photographs from the event

 As a church with people from over 20 nations worshipping and sharing together, perhaps it's no surprise that a stanger, a foreigner from Peru came to visit and was made welcome,